scuareclicker/scuareclicker.github.io/README.md

-# Scuare Clicker Reloaded
+# Scuare Clicker Remake Now Out

-Coming in June.
-Check how to get it faster in the wiki.
+# Dev Branch

+## v0.0.1
+* Set up all basic components
+* Only up to Tier 3 has been developed